DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "Stop scaring me!?"

-"Saki, you should probably know it too."
+"Saki, you should probably know it already."

 Spirits' bodies can be made of various things such as [light], [mist] or [viscous liquid], and by consuming own body spirit can activate special magic of equal value.

-Although it is know to be similar to demons' curses, Kai's first thought was Rinne's magic.
+Although it is know to be similar to demons' spells, Kai's first thought was Rinne's magic.
 The one that she used to bring down Vanessa together with herself.

 [This liquid is your _life_ itself.